-Accounts Held by Intermediary8
+Accounts Held by Intermediary10

 Clear, concise, and timely communication between the parties is critical throughout the resignation process.
 Before resigning as broker-dealer of record, it is expected that the resigning party (e.g., intermediary) will notify the receiving party (e.g., fund) of its intent to resign.
-For Trust Networked accounts, 9 the designated Trust entity must be included in the communication process, whether it's a triparty consultation or a conversation between the resigning party and the Trust.
+For Trust Networked accounts, 11 the designated Trust entity must be included in the communication process, whether it's a tri-party consultation or a conversation between the resigning party and the Trust.
 At the time of notification, conversations should take place between all parties addressing:

-- " Timing of the resignation: When will the resignation take place? - " Number and types of accounts affected: The receiving party will want to understand the number of and types of accounts 10 involved and may request that a detailed listing be provided by the resigning party. - " Preliminary file of affected accounts: The parties should consider if the resigning party needs to send a pre-file of affected accounts for the receiving party to review. - " Notification to affected shareholders: The receiving party will want to know if the affected shareholders have been notified by the resigning party of its intention to resign as broker-dealer of record.
-The parties may choose to negotiate who will assume responsibility for the notification process, 11 including how the affected shareholders will be notified and at what point in the process the notification will occur.
+- " Timing of the resignation: When will the resignation take place? - " Number and types of accounts affected: The receiving party will want to understand the number of and types of accounts12 involved and may request that a detailed listing be provided by the resigning party. - " Preliminary file of affected accounts: The parties should consider if the resigning party needs to send a pre-file of affected accounts for the receiving party to review.